 The main prey of cougars in North America is deer, moose, and elk.
 Bighorn sheep are also another easy prey to the stealthy cougar.

 They will also feed on smaller animals than the larger ungulates.
-The smaller prey includes goats, sheep, hares, rabbits, squirrels, skunks, beavers, porcupines, and a variety of rodents, including mice and rats.
+The smaller prey includes goats, sheep, hares, rabbits, squirrels, skunks, beavers, porcupines, and various rodents, including mice and rats.

-Cougars have also been seen to eat birds, either those that are already on the ground or, in some cases flying low to the ground.
+Cougars have also been seen to eat birds, either those already on the ground or, in some cases flying low to the ground.

 Cougars change their diet according to the season.
-In some states such as Idaho, cougars will eat deer in winter, but in summer will eat the much smaller but easier to catch ground squirrels.
+In some states, such as Idaho, cougars will eat deer in winter, but in summer, they will eat the much smaller but more accessible to catch ground squirrels.

 Cougars will also change their feeding habits based on the population cycles of other animals.
 In British Columbia, the snowshoe hare has a ten-year population cycle.
 When the snowshoe hare is more abundant in the province, the cougar will switch their focus to the snowshoe hares.

-In Alberta, British Columbia, Oregon, and Utah, the main prey for the cougar is deer, but in Florida, their main diet is wild hogs.
-Cougars in all of these states make up the rest of their diet from elk, moose, rabbits, hares, and rodents.
+In Alberta, British Columbia, Oregon, and Utah, the main prey for the cougar is deer, but their main diet is wild hogs in Florida.
+Cougars in these states make up the rest of their diet from elk, moose, rabbits, hares, and rodents.

 Cougars will eat according to what is in their location, and surprisingly, this also affects the gender of their prey.
-Male mule deer are more likely to fall prey to cougars due to their liking of higher elevations.
-This means that they share much closer the natural habitat of cougars.
+Male mule deer are likelier to fall prey to cougars due to their liking of higher elevations.
+This means that they share much closer to the natural habitat of cougars.

-Cougars, along with many other species of cats, will graze on grass.
+Cougars and many other species of cats will graze on grass.
 The grass helps to keep out parasites from their stomachs.
 Grass also contains folic acid, a vitamin that is hard to find in their usual meaty diet.

 How Often Do Cougars Eat?

 Cougars do not need to eat every day.
-A deer will keep an adult cougar sustained for up to sixteen days in the winter, and up to three weeks in the summer.
+A deer will sustain an adult cougar for up to sixteen days in the winter and up to three weeks in the summer.

-A cougar with young to feed may need to kill a deer once a week to keep the kittens growing, but these number of kills by cougars on deer is very low compared to human hunting.
+A cougar with young to feed may need to kill a deer once a week to keep the kittens growing, but the number of kills by cougars on deer is low compared to human hunting.

 How Do Cougars Kill Their Prey?

-Cougars are immensely strong creatures and can snap the neck of most large animals, including moose and elk, very quickly.
-Cougars usually kill by using their enormous leg muscles to leap onto their preys back or side and either biting through the neck or by twisting their head and snapping the neck.
+Cougars are powerful creatures and can quickly snap the neck of most large animals, including moose and elk.
+Cougars usually kill by using enormous leg muscles to leap onto their prey’s back or side, bite through the neck, twist their head, and snack.

-Depending on their habitat, cougars will either hunt in the early morning and evening or during the day or night.
+Depending on their habitat, cougars will try to hunt in the early morning and evening or during the day or night.
 Most will stay out of sight during the day, preferring to strike at night.

 When trying to take down a large animal, the cougar will stalk their prey, staying out of sight until it is time to pounce.

 However, with small animals such as rabbits, hares, beavers, and rodents, cougars can kill them with one swipe of their large paws.
-Small animals are much easier to catch for cougars, and this is one of the reasons why they make up a large portion of their diet.
+Small animals are much easier to catch for cougars, which is why they make up a large portion of their diet.

-Larger prey such as deer are usually moved to a safer, sheltered spot to be eaten.
+Larger prey, such as deer, is usually moved to a safer, sheltered spot to be eaten.
 Even though the animals they are dragging may weigh more than themselves, cougars have been seen to drag these up to a thousand feet away from the kill site.

 The tongue of a cougar is rough and can be used to remove the fur off their meal.
-By using their tongue along with their teeth, cougars will strip the fur away.
+Cougars will strip the skin away using their language along with their teeth.

 Cougars are different from most animals as they will eat the innards first.
-The nutritional organs such as the heart, intestines, liver, and kidneys are eaten first.
+The healthy organs, such as the heart, intestines, liver, and kidneys, are eaten first.

-Only once they have eaten these will they then eat the rest of the flesh.
-Prey that has been taken down by a cougar can be identified by the small hole they use to take the internal organs out.
+Only once they eat these will they eat the rest of the flesh.
+Prey that a cougar has taken down can be identified by the small hole they use to take the internal organs out.

-The reason for cougars eating the most nutritious parts of the animal first is because this is where they get Vitamin A from.
+Cougars eat the most nutritious parts of the animal first because this is where they get Vitamin A from.
 Without Vitamin A, they would develop skeletal problems.

 Do Cougars Affect Other Animals Populations?

-However, cougars are fierce and can easily kill an animal trying to steal their kill.
-Other cats such as the lynx and the bobcat will come off worse in a fight with a cougar, as can much larger animals.
+However, cougars are fierce and can quickly kill an animal trying to steal their kill.
+Other cats, such as the lynx and the bobcat, will come off worse in a fight with a cougar, as can much larger animals.

-Black bears are larger than cougars, but in a fight over the kill, neither animal will escape unharmed.
-Wolves are also a dangerous animal to the cougar with a pack of wolves able to take down a cougar.
+Black bears are more significant than cougars, but neither animal will escape unharmed in a fight over the kill.
+Wolves are also dangerous animals to the cougar, with a pack of wolves able to take down a cougar.

 The cougar is a beautiful animal.
-They can leap and pounce from a great distance to reach their prey, which they can kill in one snap.
-They can take down animals that are much larger than them, but in doing so, they keep the natural order of their habitat.
+They can leap and pounce far to reach their prey, which they can kill in one snap.
+They can take down animals much more significant than them, but they keep the natural order of their habitat in doing so.